Meningioma tumors

 Overview

-A meningioma is a tumor that grows from the meninges — the protective membranes that cover the brain and spinal cord.
-Most meningiomas are benign (not cancer) and slow growing; however, some can be malignant.
-Symptoms typically appear gradually and vary depending on the tumor location.
-Because of their slow growth, not all meningiomas need to be treated immediately.
-Treatment options focus on removing the tumor and relieving the compression on the brain.
+A meningioma is a tumor that grows from the membranes covering the brain and spinal cord.
+Most meningiomas are benign (not cancer) and slow growing.
+Yet, some can be aggressive (malignant).
+Symptoms often appear gradually and vary depending on the tumor location.
+Because of their slow growth, not all meningiomas need treatment right away.
+They can be watched over time.
+If the tumor grows or symptoms worsen, then surgery or radiation are options.

 What is a meningioma?